Powered By

 • Swimming Australia Member Organisations (States, Territory, ASCTA and ASA)

-• Federal Government, including Australian Sports Commission and Office of Sport
+• Federal Government, including the Australian Sports Commission and Office for Sport

 • National Institute Network

-• Swimming industry, including ASCTA, AUSTSWIM, ASSA, RLSA and SLSA
+• Aquatics industry, including ASCTA, AUSTSWIM, ASSA, RLSA and SLSA

-• Aquatics family, including affiliates of Masters, Diving and High Diving, Water Polo and Artistic Swimming
+• Aquatic sports, including affiliates Masters, Diving, Water Polo and Artistic Swimming

 • Clubs, schools, and learn to swim centres